M1841/spark-stats/README.md

-# Spark Stats - version 1.0.2
+# Spark Stats - version 1.0.3

 ## Description

-One of those websites where you can see what tracks and artists you've listened to most over a certain predefined time range, mainly inspired by [volt.fm](https://volt.fm) but way more limited
+One of those websites where you can see what tracks and artists you've listened to most over a certain predefined time range, mainly inspired by [volt.fm](https://volt.fm) but way more limited for now

 ## Table of Contents